Female Guides Training

 About our Project

-This two-year program will provide theory, practical and on-the-job training at ABC camps as a safari guide.
-The women selected for the program will undergo four weeks of theory and four weeks of practical safari training with African Guiding Academy and one week of Mokoro training before they will commence as trainee guides at ABC.
-This program will allow them to gain significant professional experience in travel and tourism, as well as other related fields, such as hospitality.
-Through personal mentorship and relationships, we aim to boost their confidence.
-Our top priority is building a competent group of ABC female guides that will join our renowned group of professional guides.
+Our Female Guides program is a two-year program that offers theory, practical, and on-the-job training at ABC camps to become a safari guide.
+Participants undergo four weeks of theory and four weeks of practical safari training with the African Guiding Academy and one week of Mokoro training before they start as trainee guides at ABC.
+The program provides professional experience in travel and tourism, as well as related fields such as hospitality.
+Through mentorship and personal relationships, we aim to boost their confidence and build a competent group of female safari guides.
+Once the program is complete our female guides will be experts in wildlife, conservation, safe practices, photography, natural history, tracking, communication, and patience

-Through this project, we are actively contributing towards addressing gender inequality in the safari guide’s sector by creating access and opportunity for women who are interested in pursuing a career in this field.
+Through this project, we are actively contributing towards addressing gender inequality in the safari guide sector by creating access and opportunities for women who are interested in pursuing a career in this field.
 Our goal is to develop 25 female guides in this community by 2025.
 We have great expectations for this project, hoping that it will be a catalyst for other safari companies in the area to invest in female talent, opening doors for more female guides to access work opportunities in various regions in Africa.